crazytim237/eportfolio/README.md

 # eportfolio
-I have used HTML, CSS and JavaScript to create my eportfolio
+This project is to show of what i have learend in the last 6 months, i have used HTML,CSS, and JS